William Cottrell: Imprisonment

-An article in the LA Weekly reports that Billy was being mistreated by prison guards who have labeled him a "terrorist".
-According to the article, he is not permitted to study physics or Mandarin Chinese, is not permitted to teach the other prisoners calculus, and had had his books and papers removed without being given a reason.
+An article in the LA Weekly reported that Billy was being mistreated by prison guards who have labeled him a "terrorist".
+According to the article, he was not permitted to study physics or Mandarin Chinese, was not permitted to teach the other prisoners calculus, and had had his books and papers removed without being given a reason.

 A letter in Cottrell's defense, signed by Stephen Hawking and other prominent scientists, was distributed to prison authorities and the U.S. 9th Circuit Court of Appeals at Cottrell's October 18, 2006 hearing.
 He was then transferred into another federal prison with less violent prisoners.
 Cottrell was then able to study subjects that he was denied at the last prison and no longer had a roommate.

+Later life

+Cottrell was released on August 16, 2011.
+After his release from prison he completed his Ph.D. in theoretical and mathematical physics at the University of Wisconsin-Madison and postdoctorate research at the University of Amsterdam and Stanford University.

 Documentary film

 A documentary film on Cottrell, titled Standard Deviation, was written and directed by David Randag and Chris Brannan in 2008.
 In 2009, it won the Emmy for best student documentary at the Academy of Television Arts & Sciences Foundation's 30th College Television Awards.